 Thank you for joining us at the 2018 IRCE Conference.

-We are excited to share our knowledge and help your brand along your eCommerce journey.
-As promised please see the guide below along with the PowerPoint deck.
-If you have any questions please feel free to email me at email@example.com.
+We were excited to share our knowledge and help you along your eCommerce journey.
+As promised, please see the guide below as well as the PowerPoint deck.
+If you have any questions, please feel free to email me at email@example.com.

 How to Attract Bonafide Backlinks that Boost SEO

-Cory is the owner of Air Sea Containers, a leading retailer for dangerous goods packaging products and services for hazardous and dangerous materials.
+Cory Levins is the owner of Air Sea Containers, a leading retailer for packaging products and services for hazardous and dangerous materials.
 Air Sea Containers has been family-owned and operated since 1991.
-They help to safely transport dangerous goods world-wide by providing compliant shipping materials.
+They help to safely transport dangerous goods worldwide by providing compliant shipping materials.

 Selling through his online platform is a huge component of their business, and search engines are a vital customer acquisition channel.
-In his role at Air Sea Containers, Cory runs all of the direct-to-consumer marketing efforts, which includes acquiring customers through the website.
+At Air Sea Containers, Cory oversees all of the direct-to-consumer marketing efforts, which includes acquiring customers through the website.
 He approached Visiture to help with his SEO strategy, and we began our partnership in November of 2016.
-Since, we have worked on creating high-quality backlinks through developing a content marketing system to separate the company from their online B2B competitors.
+Since then, we have worked on creating high-quality backlinks by implementing a content marketing system to elevate the company from their online B2B competitors.

 Air Sea Containers Goals

 Air Sea Containers depends on their eCommerce direct-to-consumer storefront to drive sales.
 In their industry, there is heavy competition when it comes to acquiring customers online.
-SEO stood out as a tactic for Air Sea Containers to utilize to be different than their competitors and drive more customers to their online storefront.
+SEO was a valuable way for Air Sea Containers to stand out from their competitors and drive more customers to their online storefront.

-Before our partnership, they were not ranking for their major keyword phrases while a lot of their competitors were.
-The company had previously engaged with several SEO firms and had worked themselves on technical SEO tactics and on-site optimization, but they still were not making the headway that they wanted nor were were they amassing the volume of keyword rankings.
-Large online retailers were were they amassing the volume of keyword rankings, so they knew they had to do something different to separate themselves and be successful.
+Before our partnership, they weren't ranking for their major keyword phrases, but their competitors were showing up in the SERPs.
+Previously, the company engaged with several SEO firms and worked on technical SEO and on-site optimization internally, but they still were not getting the results they needed.
+The competition had pages of keyword rankings, so they knew they had to do something different to find more success in the market.